sergev/gisp/docs/Gisp-Tutorial.md

 ./gisp examples/fact.gisp
 ```

+Browse [`examples/README.md`](../examples/README.md) to discover the full tutorial sequence, ports, benchmarks, and pattern-matching walkthroughs.
 Scripts may start with `#!/usr/bin/env gisp`, letting you run them directly once the binary is on your `PATH`.

 ---